tamil777selvan/xray-cucumber-plugin/README.md

 # Xray Cucumber Plugin

-A Customised Xray Cucumber plugin that provides feature to **sync "Xray Tests" & "Xray Test Sets"** against your source code and also provides capability to update test results back to the **"Xray Test Executions"**
+The Xray Cucumber Plugin is a powerful tool that seamlessly synchronizes your **Xray Tests** and **Xray Test Sets** with your source code.
+It provides a comprehensive set of features to streamline your testing workflow and effortlessly update test results back to the **Xray Test Executions**.

-# Features
+## Key Features

-- Create new Xray Tests when ever a scenario is added.
+- Automatic creation of new Xray Tests when scenarios are added.
-- Update existing Xray Tests if the scenario gets modified.
+- Updating existing Xray Tests if scenarios are modified.
-- Closes the Xray Tests if the scenario is removed from codebase.
+- Closure of Xray Tests when scenarios are removed from the codebase.
-- Closes duplicate Xray Tests if found.
+- Detection and closure of duplicate Xray Tests, if any.
-- Re Opens the closed Xray Tests if the removed scenario is added back to codebase.
+- Reopening closed Xray Tests when removed scenarios are added back to the codebase.
-- Converts scenario outline with multiple examples into scenario outline with single example.
+- Conversion of scenario outlines with multiple examples into a single example.
-- Checks for duplicate scenario names before syncing.
+- Duplicate scenario name checks before syncing to ensure data accuracy.
-- Lints for scenario's description length if more than 250 chars.
+- Enforcement of a scenario description length limit of 250 characters.
-- Filter tests which needs to synced based on "cucumber tags" or specific "folder" name.
+- Test filtering based on "cucumber tags" or specific "folder" names for selective syncing.
-- Unique split of Xray Tests when mapping to Xray Test Sets.
+- Unique splitting of Xray Tests when mapping to Xray Test Sets.
-- Update test result to the execution tickets from Cucumber JSON reports / parsed test result list.
+- Seamless update of test results to the execution tickets from Cucumber JSON reports or a parsed test result list.
+- Independent linting of feature files to ensure proper formatting and adherence to standards.

 ## Installation